 The monarch butterfly is an iconic species, both for its beauty and its impressive annual migration.
 Every year the eastern North American monarch population conducts a fascinating multi-generational journey from wintering grounds in Mexico through the Midwestern United States and back again.
 But this unique migratory phenomenon is at risk.
 Monarch numbers have declined by 90% over the past 20 years, due in part to loss of habitat in the agricultural heartland of the United States.
 In response, the US Fish & Wildlife Service has been petitioned to list the Monarch butterfly as a threatened species under the Endangered Species Act (ESA).

 The steep decline in monarch numbers is a major conservation concern and regulatory action could disrupt economic activity on a large scale.
-Unlike many other species, monarch populations can respond quickly to a private sector initiative to improve habitat, and thereby lower the pressure to list the butterfly as threatened or endangered under the Endangered Species Act (ESA).
+Unlike many other species, monarch populations can respond quickly to a private sector initiative to improve habitat, and thereby lower the pressure to list the butterfly as threatened or endangered under the (ESA).
 As an added benefit, improvement of monarch habitat will benefit an ecological cascade of pollinators and other species that share these lands.

 Sand County Foundation is regarded nationally as a leader in fostering voluntary actions on private working lands to achieve measurable environmental outcomes.
 We are actively involved in national efforts to advance population science, recovery planning, and regulatory avoidance for the monarch butterfly, including the Keystone Policy Center’s Monarch Collaborative, the Monarch Joint Venture, the Rights-of-Way as Habitat Working Group, and the Iowa Monarch Conservation Consortium.

 With the iconic monarch butterfly serving as an ambassador species, we will support partners in the agricultural and energy sectors to demonstrate effective habitat restoration to sustain a multitude of species important to agriculture and ecological health.